How to Win ChatGPT Citations (2026 Research)

 1. Entity Match (16 points)

 AI models scan for entities, not keywords.
-They look for "CRM" and "SaaS".
-They ignore adjectives like "Fast" or "Best".
-These words mean nothing to a machine.
+They look for "CRM" and "SaaS."
+They ignore adjectives like "Fast" or "Best" because those words mean nothing to a machine.

 The Data: Vector analysis of the top 100 AI citations shows an average entity density of 0.24.
 If you are below 0.15, you get 0 points.